Gargamelle: The chamber

 Gargamelle was 4.8 meters long and 2 meters in diameter, and held 12 cubic meters of heavy liquid Freon.
-To bend the tracks of charged particles, Gargamelle was surrounded by a magnet providing a 2 Tesla field.
+To bend the tracks of charged particles, Gargamelle was surrounded by a magnet providing a 2-tesla field.
 The coils of the magnet were made of copper cooled down with water, and followed the oblong shape of Gargamelle.
-In order to maintain the liquid at an adequate temperature several water tubes surrounded the chamber body, to regulate the temperature.
+In order to maintain the liquid at an adequate temperature, several water tubes surrounded the chamber body to regulate the temperature.
 The entire installation weighed more than 1000 tons.

 When recording an event, the chamber was illuminated and photographed.
-The illumination system emitted light that was scattered at 90° by the bubbles, and sent to the optics.
+The illumination system emitted light that was scattered at 90° by the bubbles, which was then sent to the optics.
 The light source consisted of 21 point flashes disposed at the ends of the chamber body and over one half of the cylinder.
 The optics were situated in the opposite half of the cylinder, distributed in two rows parallel to the chamber axis, each rows having four optics.
 The objective was made by an assembly of lenses with a 90° angular field followed by a divergent lens which extends the field to 110°.